keebio/keebio-docs/docs/via.md

 The VIA app now comes in two flavors:

 - [Web App](https://via.keeb.io) (Preferred)
   - With the web app, you don't have to do any updates on your end when new features are released.
 However, you are limited to Chrome-based browsers that support WebHID.
-(Sorry Firefox users)
+(Sorry Firefox users).
+Brave Browser is also not fully-compatible and has issues with detecting keyboards.
   - To launch the web app for VIA, go to this site [Keebio - VIA Web App](https://via.keeb.io).
   - Note: The link above is for a version of the VIA app hosted by us with additional support for Keebio boards.
 For the original VIA app, go here: [VIA Configurator](https://usevia.app).
 - [Desktop App](https://github.com/the-via/releases/releases)